rockstor/rockstor-doc/kvm_setup.rst

     :scale: 100%
     :align: center

-In the above we used the provided defaults but named our volume system-drive.
-The 8GB size coincides with the suggested minimum for Rockstor's install drive.
+In the above we used the provided defaults but named our volume **"system-drive"**.
+The 8GB size coincides at time of writing with the suggested minimum for Rockstor's install drive.

+Current `minimum system requirements <http://rockstor.com/docs/quickstart.html#minimum-system-requirements>`_

-Using the same procedure we can add additional drives for use by Rockstor as it's data drives.
-The following illustrates the result of adding another two data drives each of 2GB.
+Using the same procedure we can add additional volumes for use by the Rockstor virtual machine as it's data drives.
+The following illustrates the result of adding another two volumes; each of 2GB.

 .. image:: vmm_drives_created.png
     :scale: 100%